 The Program is based on a pilot program that was run in Gippsland in 2017-18 that resulted in 69 sites receiving a solar PV system that will save volunteer Committees of Management over $260,000 per year by reducing electricity costs by 80%.

-New!
-Round Two of EOI available now.
+Round Two of the Program's EOI is now closed.

 Frequently Asked Questions (FAQ's)